 3. Letter of recommendation from UK faculty mentor (1 page maximum)

 4. Letter of support, written in English, from Abroad mentor stating his or her willingness to serve as a mentor on this project (500 word maximum)

 5. Selected applicants must interview with a committee.

 6. Students must enroll in ISP 599 for 1 credit and will receive the credit upon completion of a final report of

 4-6 pages, which will be published in the following volume of Kaleidoscope.
 See below for details.

 7. Project must be completed by August 15th.

-Students - Submit your application and proposal here.
+Students may submit an application and proposal here.

-Abroad Faculty - Submit your letter of support here.
+Abroad Faculty, please submit your letter of support here.